 Too little too late

 Years ago, we lost a very good friend to suicide and my husband never recovered from the loss.
 He slowly slipped into drinking, anger and eventually inconsolable depression.
-Our sex life dwindled into nothing along with the rest of our life.
+Our love life dwindled into nothing along with the rest of our life.